alexcg1/space_education/README.md

 I'm all about getting my hands dirty, and I want to encourage other people to do the same.
 That's the only way we're ever going to get humanity to those spinning balls of rocks, and maybe live on them someday.

 Luckily, there are a bunch of projects out there that let us roll up our sleeves and get involved.
-This course outline aims to use some of these and bash them together into some kind of logical and unified curriculum.
+This course outline aims to use some of these and bash them together into some kind of logical and unified curriculum, helping participants gain skills in STE(A)M and maker education.

 # Curriculum